jenkinsci/vectorcast-execution-plugin/README.md

 Use Strict Test Case Importing allows the job to mark individual test cases as failures if errors encountered during test script import.
 This option enables strict testcase importing for the VectorCAST Project.
 This option give a more reliable metrics for pass/fail test cases as without strict test case import, bad test cases are just ignored.
 The default is enabled.

 #### Use Requirements Gateway 3 capabilities
-This option allows test environments with existing tests linked to a Requirements Gateway v3 implementation, that uses separate .json files, to execute in parallel and export data at the end of the run.
+This option allows test environments with existing tests linked to a Requirements Gateway v3 implementation, which uses separate .json files, to execute in parallel and export data at the end of the run.

 #### Use Imported Results
 Use Imported Results allows jobs to previous test results as input for the current job execution phase.
 This option allows VectorCAST Change Based Testing to have a known result to work from.
 This option works in conjunction with _Use Change Based Testing_.
 The user can select between internal imported results or external result files